miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 ---

 ## Intoduction ##
-*Advanced Elm is a project to show some of the more advanced corners of the Elm language.*
+*Advanced Elm is a project to explore some of the more advanced corners of the Elm language.*

-I have some objective for this project:
+I have some objective for Advanced Elm:
 1. showing that Elm, while simple and perfect for beginners, is powerful enough for a lot of advanced scenarios,
 2. trying to unravel how to use advanced language features like phantom types and extensible records,
-3. try to shed light on how do I come up with the types, and the APIs.
+3. trying to shed some light on how I come up with the types, and the APIs.

-In this post I'll explain how I write libraries that use advanced types, using [`elm-codec`](https://package.elm-lang.org/packages/miniBill/elm-codec/latest) as an example.
+In this post I'll explain how I write libraries that use difficult types, using [`elm-codec`](https://package.elm-lang.org/packages/miniBill/elm-codec/latest) as an example.

 Rather than explaining how the current code works I'll reimplement it from scratch to emphasize the design process.